 Compression - Wrap your knee with a compressive bandage or wear a knee sleeve.

-Elevation - This also helps reduce swelling and edema in the knee.
+Elevation - This also helps reduce swelling in the knee.

 Anti-inflammatory medications such as ibuprofen and aspirin may also help reduce pain and swelling.